amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/ms-in-depth.md

    - After the loop, any remaining elements from `leftList` and `rightList` are concatenated to `arr`.
    - The merged and sorted array in `arr` is returned.

 Your summary provides a clear breakdown of the key steps involved in the Merge Sort algorithm, making it easier to understand and memorize the process.
-Well done!

 ## Part 1.
 Divide and Continue to Divide until left 1 element (aka considered "sorted" in itself)